Largest Deserts in the World Ranked by Size

 8. Patagonian Desert

-The Patagonian Desert is the biggest desert in South America.
-It is located in Argentina, east of the Andes Mountains.
-This desert is dry and windy, with large open plains.
+The Patagonian Desert in Argentina is the largest desert in South America.
+It is dry, windy and cold with vast open plains shaped by strong winds.

 9. Syrian Desert